goharbor/harbor/docs/user_guide.md

 ## Managing labels
 Harbor provides two kinds of labels to isolate kinds of resources(only images for now):
-* **Global Level Label**: Managed by system administrators and used to manage the images of the whole system.
+* **Global Level Label**: Managed by Harbor system administrators and used to manage the images of the whole system.
 They can be added to images under any projects.
 * **Project Level Label**: Managed by project administrators under a project and can only be added to the images of the project.

 ### Managing global level labels
-The system administrators can list, create, update and delete the global level labels under `Administration->Configuration->Labels`:
+The Harbor system administrators can list, create, update and delete the global level labels under `Administration->Configuration->Labels`:

 ![manage global level labels](img/manage_global_level_labels.png)

 ### Managing project level labels
-The project administrators and system administrators can list, create, update and delete the project level labels under `Labels` tab of the project detail page:
+The project administrators and Harbor system administrators can list, create, update and delete the project level labels under `Labels` tab of the project detail page:

 ![manage project level labels](img/manage_project_level_labels.png)

 ### Adding labels to/remove labels from images
-Users who have system administrator, project administrator or project developer role can click the `ADD LABELS` button to add labels to or remove labels from images.
+Users who have Harbor system administrator, project administrator or project developer role can click the `ADD LABELS` button to add labels to or remove labels from images.
 The label list contains both globel level labels(come first) and project level labels:

 ![add labels to images](img/add_labels_to_images.png)